The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 Read the recipe from start to finish.
 You will better understand the flow of the recipe and identify any unfamiliar words or methods.

 Shop for the ingredients beforehand.
-When you shop ahead, you are less likely to swap out ingredients for what you don’t have thus f***ing up the recipe.
+When you shop ahead, you are less likely to swap out ingredients for what you don’t have, which can affect the overall taste of the pancakes.

 Separate the wet from the dry ingredients.
 Again, always start with two large bowls.
 One bowl for the wet ingredients and the other for the dry ingredients.
 Then, always add the dry ingredients to the wet a little at a time, folding and mixing until finished.

 Alrighty then.
-Without further ado, let’s make tender Overnight Oat Lemon Poppy Seed Pancakes!
+Let’s make tender Overnight Oat Lemon Poppy Seed Pancakes without further ado!